-Here, you assign appropriate solutions to the issues identified.
-This may also involve assigning internal professionals to the task of implementing those solutions.
-However, you may also find that you need to bring external contractors on board to help with implementation.
+- Assignment Phase starts after the assessment is concluded.
+You designate appropriate solutions to the issues identified – possibly involving internal staff to the task of implementing those solutions.
+However, you may also find that you need to bring external IT security specialists on board to help with implementation

-THE THREE TIPS FOR A SUCCESSFUL CYBERSECURITY AUDIT
+THE TOP 3 TIPS FOR A SUCCESSFUL CYBERSECURITY AUDIT

 Now that you understand the phases of a cybersecurity audit, you need to know how to run an audit effectively such that it provides the information you need.
 After all, a poorly conducted audit may miss crucial security gaps, leaving your systems vulnerable to attack.

 These three tips will help you conduct an effective cybersecurity audit in your company.

 1. Monitor the age of existing security systems